See advice about choosing a school for a child or young person with special educational needs and disabilities and browse schools near you.

 When you’re considering a particular school for your child, it’s a good idea to look at the school’s SEN information report, as this explains their ethos and approach to meeting the needs of children with SEN. You can find this on the school’s own website, where you will also find lots of other useful information.
 You may then wish to contact the schools you are interested in to have a look around and meet the headteacher and special educational needs coordinator (SENCO).
 Try and prepare a few questions so that you make sure you cover these issues during your visit.

-Children with an education, health and care plan (EHCP) or statement
+Children with an education, health and care plan (EHCP)

 If your child has an EHCP you might want to consider a special school.
 Bear in mind that it may not be in their local area and they will inevitably have a different friendship group, and may not be mixing with other children in the locality.
 You will also need to think about how they will travel to school and whether you are eligible for transport assistance.
 If you decide to think about special schools, you can find out more about the special schools in North Yorkshire and how to apply for a place, here.